 Wow!
 Do you think you could do this?

-Del Hall, an army veteran from Ohio, is fasting on only beer for all 46 days of the Lenten season.
+Del Hall, an army veteran from Ohio, is fasting on only beer for the Lenten season.
 That’s right–he will not consume any sold food for the entirety of lent!

 Hall explained that this Lenten fast actually dates back to the German monks in the 1600s.

 “German monks in the town of Einbeck developed a specific style of malty, dark, high alcohol beer to help sustain them during intense periods of fasting.